-The Northern Jarrah Forests are some of the most beautiful, diverse and vulnerable forests on Earth, with species diversity that ranks alongside tropical rainforest, but they have a history of severe exploitation.
+The Northern Jarrah Forests are some of the most beautiful, diverse and vulnerable forests on Earth but they are facing a major new threat.

-More than a century of logging and clearing have had major impacts on these forests, their wildlife and waterways, and the Intergovernmental Panel on Climate Change (IPCC) has recently (March 2022) found that they are one of a handful of Australian ecosystems at particular risk of collapse due to the drying and warming climate.
+More than a century of logging and clearing have had major impacts on the Northern Jarrah Forests, their wildlife and waterways, and the Intergovernmental Panel on Climate Change (IPCC) has recently (March 2022) found that they are one of a handful of Australian ecosystems at particular risk of collapse due to the drying and warming climate.

-We recently achieved a major policy change that will see native forest logging end by January 2024, which is massive progress for this area and the rest of the South West’s forests, but this policy change doesn’t affect clearing for approved mining operations.
+We recently achieved a major policy change that will see native forest logging end by January 2024, which is massive progress for this area and the rest of the South West’s forests, but another major threat to these forests that must be addressed is mining.

-Right now, both major bauxite mining companies, Alcoa and South32 (Worsley) are seeking huge expansions which would result in the clearing of a further 11,109 hectares of Northern Jarrah Forests over the next decade.
+Right now, both major bauxite mining companies, Alcoa and South32 (Worsley) are seeking huge expansions which would result in the clearing of a further 13,672 hectares of the Northern Jarrah Forests over the next fifteen years.